chicago-relaxed-memory/seqcomp/paper/POPL22_rebuttal_response.md

 Note also that a compiler does not have to use the proposed semantics directly, i.e., for calculating dependencies.
-Instead, the semantics is meant to be a wrapper that validate some reasonable set of compiler optimizations.
+Instead, the semantics is meant to be a wrapper that validates some reasonable set of compiler optimizations.
 A compiler may make more conservative assumptions about dependencies than the semantics.
 This is explicitly allowed by Lemma 4.8 (augment closure).